 Make sure to read the product specifications before purchasing a camping stove.

-Regardless of what type of camping stove you choose, be sure to read the product specifications before making your purchase.
+Regardless of what type of propane stove you choose, be sure to read the product specifications before making your purchase.
 This will ensure that you get the features and performance you need.

-When reading the product specs, pay close attention to the BTU rating.
+When reading the product specs, pay close attention to the BTU requirements.
 This will give you an idea of how much heat the stove can generate.
 They’ll be between 10,000 and 30,000 BTU, but some models may be higher or lower.
+And remember, more BTUs means it’ll burn through fuel faster.

 You should also look at the weight and dimensions of the stove.
 If you plan on carrying it a long-distance, you’ll want something lightweight and easy to transport.
 Additionally, you’ll want to ensure that it will fit in your car or RV.